Jennifer Lopez And Alex Rodriguez Attend L.A. Protest, Say ‘We Must Take A Stand’

 Lopez and Rodriguez have been active on social media in the aftermath of George Floyd’s death, advocating for the protests.
 Both participated in Blackout Tuesday, and Lopez also emphasized the importance of voting as a way to make change happen on this and many other issues.

-In a post on her Instagram last week, the singer shared a photo of Martin Luther King, Jr., and wrote that although America had lost its way in recent years, they could find their way back.
+In a post on her Instagram last week, the singer shared a photo of Martin Luther King, Jr. and wrote that although America had lost its way in recent years, they could find their way back.

 “We need to speak up and speak love.
 Every chance we get… we need to storm the polls in November and VOTE… we need change!!!
 Somethings got to change!,” the singer concluded.